chipsalliance/rocket-chip/docs/src/diplomacy/adder_tutorial.md

 `SourceNode` with the node implementation shown in the previous section, since `SourceNode`s only generate downward-flowing parameters along outward edges.

-For our `AdderDriverNode`, `widths` of type `Seq[DownwardParam]` represents the output wires of the module instantiating this node (`AdderDriver`).
+For our `AdderDriverNode`, `widths` of type `Seq[DownwardParam]` represents the desired widths for the output wires of the module instantiating this node (`AdderDriver`).
 We are using a `Seq` here because each node can send multiple outputs.
 In our example, the `AdderDriverNode` will send two identical outputs: one to the adder, and the other to the monitor.
 These properties are `require`d by the node.

 ```scala mdoc
 /** node for [[AdderDriver]] (source) */